 Look at the code in work.f90.
 Threads perform some work in a subroutine called pwork.
 The timer returns wall-clock time.
 Compile work.f90 and run it with one set of threads to verify that it built properly.
 Then you can run it with other numbers of threads to see how much speedup it gets.

 Look at the code in file daxpy2.f90.
 The nested loop performs a DAXPY operation for each outer loop.
-The DAXPY routine comes from the Intel MKL library, which is already parallelized with OpenMP (!).
+DAXPY is a standard BLAS routine that is implemented in various high-performance libraries, including Intel MKL and NVIDIA NVPL.
+And it turns out that these two libraries are already parallelized with OpenMP (!).
 All you have to do is change the value of OMP_NUM_THREADS.

-To make plots of the data from run_daxpy2 and run_daxpy, exit from your dedicated, interactive node and run the following on a login node:
+To make plots of the data from run_daxpy2 and run_daxpy, exit from your dedicated, interactive node and do the following quick run on a login node:

 The plots will help you compare the performance of MKL's DAXPY with that of the hand-coded OpenMP version of DAXPY that you ran earlier, for varying numbers of threads.
 (If you get an "unable to open display" message, try logging out and logging in again, and be sure to give the -X option to ssh.)

-Note, the number of OpenMP threads can exceed the number of physical cores.
+Note, the number of OpenMP threads is allowed to exceed the number of physical cores, even though this might reduce or eliminate any further performance gains.